 No Benefits

-Since cash jobs are not reported to the government, these employees do not qualify for employer-provided health insurance or retirement plans.
+However, without unemployment insurance or employer contributions, which are typical in more formal employment settings, they might find themselves at a financial disadvantage.
 This information is usually found on an employee’s paystub.
 This means that these workers will need to pay out of pocket if they want health care and save on their own to retire someday.

 Less Accountability

-Cash working employees are not required to perform a specific number of hours per week.
+Cash working employees are not required to perform a specific number of hours per week, allowing flexibility for those who need paid time off or work long hours on their own terms.
 This means they may apply only part-time or full-time, depending on their cash job schedule and availability.

 Employers may not ask cash workers to explain why they missed any cash working days because it is difficult to hold them accountable when there are no consequences for cash working too little.